 If the Fort McMurray net transfer-in limit alarm is triggered, the area transfer-in volume will have to be reduced to within 180 MW by either increasing area generation and/or reducing area load.
-Area Demand Opportunity Service (DOS) loads. will be curtailed first.
+Area Demand Opportunity Service (DOS) loads will be curtailed first.
 Any further required load curtailment will be divided between Syncrude and Suncor proportionally based on their respective net transfer-in volume at the time.
 Syncrude’s net transfer-in volume is determined by the sum of MW outflows on 6LML1 and 6LML2 at Ruth Lake.
 Suncor’s net transfer-in volume is determined by the sum of MW outflows on 29PL9-1 and 29PL9-2 at Ruth Lake.

 If the Fort McMurray net transfer-out limit alarm is triggered, the required generation curtailment will be determined as follows:

+If only one co-gen (Syncrude or Suncor) has exceeded its contracted supply transmission service (STS) volume, then its generation output will be curtailed, down to its STS level, in order to reduce the area transfer-out MW to within the Fort McMurray transfer-out limit.
+If further area transfer-out reduction is required, then the curtailment volume will be split between Syncrude and Suncor proportionally to their STS.

-If only one co-gen (Syncrude or Suncor) has exceeded its contracted supply transmission service (STS), then If both Syncrude and Suncor net transfer-out volumes exceed their respective contracted STS, then the generation curtailment will be divided between them proportionally based on their contracted STS levels.
+amount by which theIf both Syncrude and Suncor net transfer-out volumes exceed their respective contracted STS, then the generation curtailment will be divided between them proportionally based on their contracted STS levels.

 If both Syncrude and Suncor net transfer-out volumes are at or below their contracted STS, then the generation curtailment will be divided between them proportionally based on their STS levels.